felixwongong/cactus/README.md

 </a>

 ## Contributing or Using the Repo
-You can run these codes directly on Macbooks with Apple chips due to their design.
+You can run these codes directly on M-series Macbooks since they are ARM-based.
-Performance gain is observed in mobile devices but for testing during development, Vanilla M3 CPU-only can run Qwen3-600m-INT8 at 60-70 toks/sec, use the following:
+Vanilla M3 CPU-only can run Qwen3-600m-INT8 at 60-70 toks/sec, use the following:

 1. **Generate weights from HuggingFace model:**